sodadata/docs/soda-sql/orchestrate_scans.md

 If you do not want to use a PythonVirtualenvOperator, which installs Soda SQL on invocation, you can use PythonOperator.

+1. Install Soda SQL in your Airflow environment.
-1. Set the following variables in your Airflow environment.
+2. Set the following variables in your Airflow environment.
 ```python
 warehouse_yml = Variable.get('soda_sql_warehouse_yml_path')
 scan_yml = Variable.get('soda_sql_scan_yml_path')
 ```
-2. Configure as per the following example.
+3. Configure as per the following example.

 ```python
 from airflow import DAG